 - When allegations of sexual abuse were made against them

-While releasing the lists of abusers may seem like a step in the right direction, many survivors and advocacy groups believe the lists are nothing more than an empty gesture.
-In other words, the Church may want the public to believe they are releasing such lists to be proactive against the scourge of sexual abuse when in reality this does very little.
+While releasing the lists of abusers may seem like a step in the right direction, many survivors and advocacy groups believe this is nothing more than an empty gesture.
+In other words, the Church may want the public to believe they are releasing such information to be proactive against Catholic sexual abuse when in reality this does very little.

-Financial compensation may help cover costs associated with abuse and its lasting trauma.
+Some states have even set up special compensation programs to help victims cover the costs associated with abuse and its lasting trauma

 - Emotional counseling

 - Medical prescriptions